kubernetes-sigs/kueue/site/content/en/docs/tasks/troubleshooting/troubleshooting_provreq.md

 ## Why a Provisioning Request is not created?

-If Kueue didn't create a Provisioning Request for your job, try checking the following requirements:
+If Kueue did not create a Provisioning Request for your job, try checking the following requirements:

 ### a.
 Ensure the Kueue's controller manager enables the `ProvisioningACC` feature gate